Items tagged “general surgery”

 Cecal volvulus describes torsion of the cecum around its mesentery which often results in obstruction.
 If unrecognised, it can result in bowel perforation and fecal peritonitis.
 Epidemiology Cecal volvulus accounts for ~10% of all intestinal volvuluses, and generally occur in somewhat younger ...

-Colorectal carcinoma (CRC) is the most common cancer of the gastrointestinal tract and the second most frequently diagnosed malignancy in adults.
+Colorectal cancer is the most common cancer of the gastrointestinal tract and the second most frequently diagnosed malignancy in adults.
 CT and MRI are the modalities most frequently used for staging.
 Surgical resection may be curative although five-year survival rate is 40-50%.
-Epidem...
+Epidemiology ...

-Epiploic appendagitis is a rare self limiting inflammatory/ischemic process involving an appendix epiploica of the colon and may either be primary or secondary to adjacent pathology.
+Epiploic appendagitis is a rare self-limiting ischemic/inflammatory process involving appendix epiploica of the colon and may either be primary or secondary to adjacent pathology.
 This article pertains to primary (spontaneous) epiploic appendagitis.
-The term along with omental infarction is g...
+The term along with omental infarction is grou...

-Hiatus hernias occur when there is herniation of abdominal contents through the esophageal hiatus of the diaphragm into the thoracic cavity.
+Hiatus hernias (alternative plural: herniae) occur when there is herniation of abdominal contents through the esophageal hiatus of the diaphragm into the thoracic cavity.
 Epidemiology The prevalence of hiatus hernia increases with age, with a slight female predilection.
-Clinical presentation Many patients with hiatus her...
+Clinical presentation ...

 Hinchey classification of acute diverticulitis